jagatheeswarans/tic_tac_toe_game_over_the_network/README.md

 4. Click "Start" button on the Server window
 5. Lauch two clients.
 To start a client: python 2player_tic_tac_toe_game_client.py
 6. Enter player name and click on "Connect" button
 7. The game starts when two clients (players) are connected.
-Enjoy!